// native html first, ARIA only when needed

 Checklists

-Interactive checklists with progress tracking.
-Check off items as you go — your progress is saved automatically.
+Check off items as you go — progress is saved automatically.
 Print-friendly for code review and QA.

 -